burnoutband/kubernetes-training/docs/day2/05_statefull_sets.md

             requests:
               storage: 1Gi
     ```
     Pay attension to CASSANDRA_SEEDS environment variable - nodes use it to discover each other.
 Make sure you understand how this variable is related to casandra service.
+Also take a look at `readinessProbe` - it might delay container start.

 1. Deploy casandra statefull set
     ```